tmege/minishell/README.md

-*Este proyecto ha sido creado como parte del currículo de 42 por tmege, chgomez.*
+*This project was created as part of the 42 curriculum by tmege, chgomez.*

 # minishell

-## Descripción
+## Description

 **minishell** is a simplified Unix shell implementation written in C, inspired by Bash.
 The goal is to reproduce the core behaviour of a real shell: reading user input,